 He returned to Italy in 2017 thanks to the Armenise Harvard Foundation Career Development Award and now he leads a young research group focused on understanding the dynamics of cell fate decisions at TIGEM, the Telethon Institute of Genetics and Medicine in Naples.

 Davide Cacchiarelli’s work aims to identify the mechanisms controlling cell fate decisions during cellular differentiation, conversion and reprogramming, and how such processed are affected by genetic mutations of key regulatory proteins including transcription factors.
 To achieve this goal he proposes to integrate descriptive, functional and single cell genomics to dissect how genetic elements and their variants impinge on the temporal and spatial control of gene expression.

 News from the Lab

-Davide Cacchiarelli is currently working to set up the Laboratory of Integrative Genomics at TIGEM, bringing together an interdisciplinary approach engaging stem cell biology, cellular engineering, genomic approaches and mathematical modeling.
+Davide Cacchiarelli is leading the Laboratory of Integrative Genomics at TIGEM, bringing together an interdisciplinary approach engaging stem cell biology, cellular engineering, genomic approaches and mathematical modeling.